ME495-Navigation/slam-project-nahder/turtlelib/README.md

 A library for handling transformations in SE(2) and other turtlebot-related math.

 # Components
-- geometry2d - Handles 2D geometry primitives
+- `geometry2d`: handles 2D geometry primitives
-- se2d - Handles 2D rigid body transformations
+- `se2d`: handles 2D rigid body transformations
+- `svg`: draws points, vectors, and frames in a .svg file
-- frame_main - Perform some rigid body computations based on user input
+- `frame_main` (executable): performs some rigid body computations based on user input

 # Conceptual Questions
 ##### 1. If you needed to be able to normalize Vector2D objects (i.e., find the unit vector in the direction of a given Vector2D):